 — Does stock photography differ from other photography genres?

 — Yes, definitely.
 The purpose of other genres is mostly to capture something stunning, beautiful, unique, or rare.
-With stock photography, your main goal is to picture everyday life, basic activities, something very relevant for many people.
+With stock photography, your main goal is to picture everyday life and basic activities, something very relevant for many people.
 Stock photography is strictly utilitarian and aims to cover other people’s needs.
 It sounds boring, but it’s not.

 — Where do you find models for stock photography?